-The earliest records of water beetles in these islands include those of Charles Darwin, when active in Cambridgeshire in the 1820s.
-However it was Professor Frank Balfour-Browne who pioneered British and Irish water beetle recording, generating 28,000 records between 1891 and 1957, as well as collating those of others, providing a solid foundation for the present recording scheme which began in 1979.
-The present atlas is based on around 276,000 records of the five beetle families included.
+Charles Darwin made some of the earliest records of water beetles when he was active in Cambridgeshire in the 1820s.
+However it was Professor Frank Balfour-Browne who pioneered British and Irish water beetle recording.
+He made about 28,000 records between 1891 and 1957, and collated those of others.
+His work built a solid foundation for the present recording scheme which began in 1979.

-This atlas would not have been possible without the efforts of many water beetle enthusiasts and the support of the Biological Records Centre.
-In an age where digital recording often dominates, a hard-copy atlas can still bring added value.
-Such works are places to provide a compendium as to what is known about the biology of each species and to speculate on what still needs to be done, not just in terms of gaps in basic recording, but also research focused on explaining the distributions seen on the maps – in some respects the very questions that motivated Professor Frank Balfour-Browne to start the recording scheme back in 1904!
+The BRC Predaceous water beetles atlas would not have been possible without the efforts of many water beetle enthusiasts.
+In an age where digital recording is widespread, a hard-copy atlas can still bring added value.
+It provides a compendium of what is known about the biology of each species, and speculate on what still needs to be done.
+These questions are not just in terms of gaps in basic recording, but also research focused on explaining the distributions seen on the maps.
+However these are some of the very questions that motivated Professor Frank Balfour-Browne to start the recording scheme back in 1904.